 ● write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 ● use discussion to learn; they should be able to elaborate and clearly explain their understanding and ideas

 ● are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 We use a wide variety of quality texts and resources to motivate and inspire our children.
+In KS2 (years 4-6 and summer term year 3) we use a whole class guided reading approach to teaching the comprehension skills of inference.
 We also provide a wealth of enrichment opportunities, from celebrating World Book Day within our school community each year to inviting authors to visit and share their love of stories and their professions of being authors and illustrators.
 In this way, children benefit from access to positive role models from the local and wider locality.

-Any children who do not initially make the expected progress are assessed and supported through targeted intervention in order to ensure that they are able to achieve their full potential.
+Any children who do not initially make the expected progress are assessed and supported through targeted interventions in order to ensure that they are able to achieve their full potential.

 We want an increasing number of children in KS1 to meet the phonics screening test.
 Our ambition is for every child to leave KS1 a reader to enable them to access our KS2 curriculum.

 Our systematic synthetic phonics scheme is Essential Letters and Sounds.
 We use a mix of decodable readers from a range of schemes for children to practise their decoding skills.
 We ensure that each child has a closely matched phonics home reader and one that they have chosen to read with their parents.
 Children who are fluent readers will have a reading book of their choice to read at home.